 One who believes that God is a body.

-The one who will be held accountable in the hereafter for his choices in this life.
+The one who will be held to account in the hereafter, for his choices in this life.

 Mutakalim (pl.
 Mutakalimeen/Mutakalimun):

 The scholars of Kalam.
 Those who seek to present the proofs for Islam’s truth, and disprove beliefs that conflict with Islam.

 Of a set of propositions; when it is impossible for more than one proposition in the set to be true.

 An essence whose existence does not accept negation in of itself, since its non-existence would entail absurdity.
 It therefore must exist, and cannot not-exist.
 The only necessary essence is God.